Climate Leadership Certificate

 - A description of what lived experiences have led you to be interested in this certificate;

 - What you hope to get out of the practicum experience.
 Please consider your learning, content interests, and location preference (either Whatcom County or Methow Valley).
-See practicum section for more details regarding potential positions and our two locations.
+See Practicum section for more details regarding potential positions and our two locations.

 Academic Requirements